-Leading an active lifestyle is the key to staying healthy.
-But participating in sports can leave you vulnerable to injury, even if you’re wearing a helmet or other protective athletic gear.
+Leading an active lifestyle is an important component to staying healthy, but participating in sports can leave you vulnerable to injury, even if you’re wearing a helmet or other protective athletic gear.

 Diagnosis and Treatment

 Each year, there are between 1.6 and 3.8 million sports-related concussions in the United States alone.
 Because many concussions go unreported, it is difficult to estimate precisely the rate of concussion in any sport.

 Concussion symptoms differ with each individual, and knowing when it is safe for an athlete to return to play is not always clear.

 The recognition and management of concussion in athletes can be difficult for a number of reasons:

 - Athletes who have experienced a concussion can display a wide variety of symptoms.
 Although the classic symptoms of headaches, dizziness, nausea, and/or balance problems may be present in some athletes with mild concussion, there may or may not be obvious signs — such as loss of consciousness or amnesia — when a concussion has occurred.

 - Post-concussion symptoms can be quite subtle and may go unnoticed by the athlete, team medical staff, or coaches.
 Many coaches and other team personnel may have limited training in recognizing signs and symptoms of concussion and therefore may not accurately diagnose the injury when it has occurred.

 - Players may be reluctant to report concussive symptoms for fear that they will be removed from the game, which may jeopardize their status on the team or their athletic careers.